 If you'd like to compare this to a minimum payment, please start again.

 The results of the repayment calculator are for illustration purposes only.
-We assume one payment is made every 28 days, there are no additional transactions or fees and the interest rate is applied to the full balance.
-The repayment calculator does not include interest that may be applied for the delayed payment period for Buy Now Pay Later transactions.
+We assume one payment is made every month, there are no additional transactions or fees and the interest rate is applied to the full balance.
+The repayment calculator does not include interest that may be applied for the delayed payment period for Buy Now Pay Later transactions, and any balances you have on a Persistent Debt Plan.

 How can I change what I pay?